 Bleeding gums are not normal.
 Bleeding gums may indicate that you are either at risk or may already have gum disease.
 Continuous gum bleeding may be due to other serious medical condition or sever periodontitis or pyorrhea.

 What can I do to stop my gum bleeding ?

 If your gums are bleeding contact your dentist immediately and get the full dental and oral checkup.
-Your dentist only can tell you the exact cause of your gum bleeding and sugest to a proper treatment and remadies for this.
-Whether this is because of poor oral hygein or faulty brushing and flossing that may traumatize gum tissue or it is because of gum infection ( Gingivitis or periodontitis ) or other systemic diseases or vitamin deficiency.
+If you are on any medication for long period ,tell your dentist too.
+Your dentist only can tell you the exact cause of your gum bleeding and sugest you for a proper treatment and remadies for this.
+Whether this is because of poor oral hygein or faulty brushing and flossing that may have traumatize your gum tissues or it is because of gum infection ( Gingivitis or periodontitis ) or other systemic diseases or vitamin deficiency.

 - Use of medication that acts as blood thinner